On the asymptotic dimension of the curve complex: Good cell structures

 \subsection{Polytopes}

 A {\it polytope} in a finite dimensional vector space $V\cong\R^n$ is a finite intersection of closed half-spaces.\footnote{Some authors require polytopes to be compact.
 Our polytopes will be cones on compact spaces.} The {\it dimension} of a polytope $U\subset V$ is the dimension of its affine span.
 A {\it face} of $U$ is the intersection $U\cap H$ for a hyperplane $H\subset V$ such that $U$ is contained in one of the two closed half-spaces of $H$.
+The {\it relative interior} of face is its interior as a subspace of $H$.
 Faces of a polytope are also polytopes, a polytope has finitely many faces, and a face of a face is a face.
 The union of proper faces of a polytope is its boundary, and the complement of the boundary is the (relative) interior.
 See \cite{g} or \cite{ziegler}.
 Our main example of a polytope is the set (a cone) $V(\sigma)$ of measured laminations carried by a train track $\sigma$ on a surface $\Sigma$.